-Looking for an internet usage policy template for your company?
-This article will provide a sample that you can download and tailor to suit the needs of your workforce.
+Looking for an internet use policy template for your company?
+This article will provide an acceptable use policy for employees template that you can download and tailor to suit the needs of your workforce.

-This acceptable use policy sample will serve as the cornerstone for communicating the expected use of technology in the workplace.
-The template can be downloaded and edited to include the exact messaging you’d like to provide your employees.
+This internet acceptable use policy sample will serve as the cornerstone for communicating the expected use of technology in the workplace.
+The internet policy template can be downloaded and edited to include the exact messaging you’d like to provide your employees.

 Disclaimer: Please note that this document does not constitute legal advice.
 This is a templated document provided by CurrentWare Inc. for informational purposes only.
 Prior to implementing any policy, please consult a legal professional, your company’s existing policies, as well as local, regional, or country guidelines.